Skip to content

 9.2 Scope Rules

-C has four scopes: file scope, function scope, block scope, and function prototype scope.
+C has four types of scope: file scope, function scope, block scope, and function prototype scope.

-In embedded development, using scope appropriately can avoid naming conflicts and unexpected side effects:
+In embedded development, proper use of scope helps us avoid naming conflicts and unintended side effects:

 c